bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 The certificate is used from supporting `mTLS` between runtime groups.

-This is performed by a System Owner to request a new cert signing token.
+This is performed by a System Admin to request a new cert signing token.

 === "Restish CLI"